 Turo charges a security deposit for:

 - Guests who book high-value cars.
 These car are referred to as “Deluxe Class” and “Super Deluxe Class” cars.
 You can read more about them here.

 - Guests chosen by our security system.
 New and returning guests who book a trip in the US may be charged a security deposit based on the guest’s auto insurance score and the trip’s details, along with some other factors.

-These deposits are applied automatically by our security system.
+In all cases, our security system automatically applies these deposits.
 They cannot be waived by Turo or by hosts.

-Guests paying a non-Deluxe security deposit for their trip in the US are charged up to $150 for the deposit.
-Once you are charged a deposit for a trip, you’ll be charged a deposit for all future trips.
-The Turo system process two transactions for the trip -- one for the trip itself and one for the deposit.
-We outline both costs and display them on the Checkout page before a guest submits their trip request.
+Guests chosen by our security system in the US pay a deposit of up to $250.
+Once you’re charged a deposit for a trip, you’ll be charged a deposit for all future trips.
+The Turo system processes the deposit as a separate transaction.
+We outline both the trip costs and the deposit costs and display them on the trip Checkout page.

 *Values are in CA$ for trips in Canada, € (euros) for trips in Germany and all countries in the eurozone, £ (pounds) in the United Kingdom, and US$ for trips in the United States.

-- If a guest disputes a host’s request made via the Reimbursement tool within that 80-hour post-trip timeframe.
-If we resolve the dispute in favor of the host and the guest’s payment method on file fails, we’ll take the reimbursement amount from the security deposit and refund the balance, if any.
+- If a guest disputes a host’s reimbursement request for fuel, extra distance, tickets, tolls, or light cleaning within that 80 hours, we’ll freeze the deposit.
+If we resolve the dispute for the host and the guest’s payment method on file fails, we’ll reimburse the host from the security deposit and refund the balance, if any.
 You can read more about reimbursement requests here.

-- If the host files a damage claim within that 80-hour post-trip timeframe.
+- If the host files a damage claim within that 80-hour post-trip timeframe, we’ll freeze the deposit.
 We'll subtract the initial damage coverage cost from the security deposit.
-Once the claim is resolved, we’ll refund the balance, if any, or the full amount if the guest is found to not be at fault.
+Once the claim is resolved, we’ll refund the balance, if any, or return the full amount if the guest is found to not be at fault.
 You can read more about guest responsibilities here.